Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libogg/README.md

   * The EasyConfig is a mix of the one from the EasyBuilders repository and the one developed before there was official support at the University of Antwerpen.

+  * For LUMI/23.12, we also added the license information to the installation directories.

+  * For LUMI/23.12, we also improved the sanity checks.